 Harrisdale Senior High School is committed to the pursuit of excellence and preparing young adults to engage confidently and responsibly in an ever-changing global community.
-Harrisdale Senior High School will provide a successful and enjoyable schooling experience for students.
+Harrisdale Senior High School aims to provide a successful and enjoyable schooling experience for students.
 We want every student to develop the dispositions and skills to lead happy, healthy and balanced lives.
 We want every student to exit school as a confident, capable and caring young adult prepared for his or her next step to further education, training or the world of work, and seeking to make a positive contribution to our global community.

 Accomplishing our mission calls on the deep engagement and purposeful interaction of four key partners in our learning community, represented by the stripes on our logo: our students; our teachers and support staff; our families; and our friends and external support groups within the wider school community.

-We will work together to build a sense of belonging and connection - among our students; among our staff; between our students and staff, our school and families, our school and the wider community; and, importantly, with our ever-changing global community.
-We will provide learning opportunities that connect learners with each other, ideas, people, beliefs and values.
-We will prepare young adults with the self-belief, knowledge, skills and desire to lead happy, productive lives and to make a positive difference to their community.
+We work together to build a sense of belonging and connection - among our students; among our staff; between our students and staff, our school and families, our school and the wider community; and, importantly, with our ever-changing global community.
+We provide learning opportunities that connect learners with each other, ideas, people, beliefs and values.
+We prepare young adults with the self-belief, knowledge, skills and desire to lead happy, productive lives and to make a positive difference to their community.

 The circular shape of our logo and the figures within it represent the global community in which our students, staff, families and wider school community belong and connect.

 The selection of green, sky blue and navy blue for our logo represents elements of our connection with the natural landscape - the broad expanse of sky above, the preserved bushland adjacent to our school, and Forrestdale Lake and nature reserve nearby.